eranhirs/jsTag/README.md

 About
 -----
-jsTag is an open source project for editing tags (aka tokenizer) based on angularJS.
+jsTag is an open source project for editing tags (aka tokenizer) based on pure angularJS.
 The project was created by Eran Hirsch for inner purpose.
 Any contribution to the project is more than welcome.